Jumpstart Your Career

 US DOL Bureau of Labor Statistics, Occupational Outlook Handbook, 2020

 Internship experience provides the foundation employers are often looking for.
 Internships are offered as optional credit for this program and can be an important part of your education experience.
-These are just a few of the companies that partner with Career Development and offer opportunities for A&M-Commerce general studies students.
+These are just a few of the companies that partner with Student Career Preparedness and offer opportunities for A&M-Commerce general studies students.

 While no official minor exists for the Bachelor of General Studies degree, you have many options available from any college on campus.
 Choose your favorite area and go for it!